 If you're scientifically minded, have an interest in hearing and balance and enjoy helping people, consider becoming a clinical scientist specialising in audiology

-As a clinical scientist (also known as a healthcare scientist) working in audiology, you'll assess, diagnose and manage patients who have hearing, balance and tinnitus problems.
-Your patients may include newborn babies, children, adults and elderly people.
+As a clinical scientist working in audiology, you'll assess, diagnose and manage patients who have hearing, balance and tinnitus problems.

 Work involves identifying and assessing hearing and balance functions through administering and interpreting diagnostic tests, and recommending and providing appropriate treatment.

 - special needs groups, e.g. patients with multi-sensory impairment